 Magic is but a tool like any other, what matters is the mind that wields it.

 The Conclave is an organisation effectively open to all magicians in the Empire.
 Members of the Conclave explore, discuss and use magic for the benefit both of the Empire and the magicians themselves.
 Much of the business of the Conclave is hidden from the eyes of non-Magicians, taking place in the Hall of Worlds.
-At the same time its influence can be far-reaching - it has access to the magical resources of the entire Empire, and has the ability to make decisions about magical matters that are legally binding on Imperial citizens.
+At the same time its influence can be far-reaching - it has access to substantial magical resources and the ability to make decisions about magical matters that are legally binding on Imperial citizens.

 The Conclave is charged with oversight of magic across the Empire.
-Its remit includes encouraging the use of magic in the best interests of the people of the Empire; preventing the misuse of magic to damage the interests of the Empire; and advising the Imperial Senate, Military Council and Imperial Synod on arcane matters.
+Its remit includes encouraging the use of magic in the best interests of the Imperial citizens; preventing the misuse of magic that damages the interests of the Empire; and advising the Imperial Senate, Military Council and Imperial Synod on arcane matters.

 It possesses specific powers to promote and protect safe and prosperous use of magic by its citizens, through the use of declarations.
-The Conclave also controls a pool of magical resources that are distributed to each Conclave order via their grandmaster.
+The Conclave also controls a pool of magical resources.
+The most significant of these resources is the Font - a store of crystal mana that the Imperial Conclave can use to support magical rituals.
+It also has access to supplies of materials and ilium that are distributed to each Conclave order via their grandmaster.

 The first Conclave deliberately chose to hold all their sessions in the Hall of Worlds at Anvil to limit the ability of non-magicians to interfere in their business.
 The Conclave has always met here although records show that this arcane location changed significantly in the decades that followed the formation of the Empire, growing in size and shape and taking on the form that it assumes today.
 Unpredictable, seemingly random, changes still occur but most are now cosmetic in nature.
 Many Conclave magicians subscribe to the idea that the Hall of Worlds adapts to suit the needs of those who meet there, as other chambers in the realms are known to do, reflecting the uses to which it is put.